wipfir97/RFDose/README.md

 -  ⌛ Documentation and easily accessible parameter file in progress
 -  ❗ Final validation of calculations: custom parameters, new variables

+### TODOs after GOLIAT Meeting

+-  Change mpd_high_dt_prop and mpd_duration to two durations: mpd_dur_high and mpd_dur_low
+-  Add additional variables? e.g. position of phone (which is a variable at the moment)
+-  Combine smartwatch and activity tracker

 ---

 ## 🔍 Documentation